AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 ### Fonts

-Fonts are defined in `courtroom_fonts.ini` and `lobby_fonts.ini`.
+Fonts are defined in `courtroom_fonts.ini` and `lobby_fonts.ini`, and are highly recommended to be placed into the `base\fonts` folder for distribution.
 The syntax for the INI file is as follows:

 ```ini
 fontname = size